openhab/openhab1-addons/bundles/binding/org.openhab.binding.mpower/readme.md

 - Receiving data from the sensors
 - Multiple strips

+The binding has only been tested with the EU 6 port version.
+Please provide feedback to the author in case you are using different devices.

 # Setup

-This binding requires Firmware version "MF.v2.1.8". installed on your mPower strip(s).
+This binding requires Firmware version "MF.v2.1.11". installed on your mPower strip(s).
 In case you need to update, use the url

 ```
 http://<ip of you mpower>/system.cgi